Thousands of Indonesians protest against passage of jobs bill

-JAKARTA (Reuters) - Thousands of Indonesians took to the streets of several cities on Tuesday to protest the passage a day earlier of a jobs law they say is too pro-business, but which the government has promoted as vital to attract investment.
+JAKARTA (Reuters) - Thousands of Indonesians took to the streets of several cities on Tuesday in a national strike to protest against a new jobs law they say is too pro-business, but which the government has promoted as vital to attract investment.

-President Joko Widodo’s “omnibus” Job Creation bill was passed three days ahead of schedule, revising over 70 existing laws to accelerate reform of Southeast Asia’s largest economy.
+President Joko Widodo’s “omnibus” Job Creation bill, approved by parliament on Monday, revises more than 70 existing laws to accelerate reform of Southeast Asia’s largest economy.

-The passage also came a day before the start of a three-day national strike which unions expected to involve two million workers in protest against the bill.
+Unions expect some two million workers to join the three-day national strike, starting on Tuesday, against the law.

-Demonstrations began on Tuesday in industrial areas around Jakarta including Tangerang and Karawang and on Batam island, home to many electronics plants, local media reported.
+Demonstrations began on Tuesday in industrial areas around Jakarta and on Batam island, home to many electronics plants, as well as in cities in Sumatra and Sulawesi islands, local media reported.

-Kompas TV footage showed thousands of people protesting in Bandung, West Java, wearing face masks but without observing social distancing.
+Television footage showed thousands of people protesting in Bandung, West Java, wearing face masks but without observing social distancing.
+They burnt tyres in front of the local parliament office, according to media reports.

-So far, workers have been unable to protest in front of parliament in Jakarta as planned.
-Police have sought to block protesters citing the need to contain the novel coronavirus.
+Citing the need to contain the spread of the coronavirus, police blocked workers from protesting in front of the national parliament in Jakarta as planned.

-“The law will definitely affect the status of our employment,” said Anwar Sanusi, a member of FSPMI trade union in Tangerang, who took part in a rally with 400 others.
+“The law will definitely affect the status of our employment,” said Anwar Sanusi, a member of FSPMI trade union in Tangerang, west of Jakarta.

 People fear losing pensions and insurance if they are made contract workers for life due to the law, Sanusi told Reuters.